CLAUDE.md

 ./upload.sh

-The upload.sh
+The upload.sh script runs:

 Content Structure